-Site

-Sale #317 consists of 160 acres and Sale #318 consists of 40 acres.

-Shape: The subject parcels are rectangular in shape.

-Topography: The parcels are predominately sloping, with hills, ravines and drainages which are typical in the area.
+PROPERTY DESCRIPTION Site Size: The subject consists of 639.77 acres.
+Shape: The subject parcel is rectangular in shape.
+Topography: The parcel has rolling topography with small ravines and drainages which are typical in the area.
 Soil Conditions: Soil conditions are unknown.
 No soil tests were provided to your appraiser.

-Easements: No title policy was provided to your appraiser.
+Easements: There is an easement for access to the water treatment system owned by the City of White Sulphur Springs.
+This easement is for water treatment system across State lands.
+In addition, Stone Temple Ranch has agreed with the City of White Sulphur Springs for the ability to access and potentially expand the water treatment facility, the tank, water pipeline and access road.
+Additional easements on the property are a utility easement and phone line easement.
 A title policy should be used for the final determination of easements and encroachments.

-Access: The subject parcels have no legal access and physical access is from private property from the adjacent lands owned by Castle Mountain runoff.
+Access: The subject parcel has no legal access and physical access is from adjacent private property and a private road from an adjacent subdivision, Castle Mountain Estates.
+Water: There is no live water on the subject parcels other than seasonal runoff.
+There is a pivot system located on the adjacent parcel at the northeast corner which irrigates approximately 70 acres of the subject property.
+The water source is also on the adjacent property.

-Ranch.

-Water: There is no live water on the subject parcels other than seasonal for flood hazards.
+Utilities: There is electrical power line easement on the property.

-Utilities: There are no utilities to the subject parcels.

-Flood Plain: The subject parcels are located in an area that has not been mapped the subject property.
+Flood Plain: The subject parcel is not located in an area that has not been mapped for flood hazards.

-Nuisances or Hazards: None of the surrounding uses appear to have an adverse impact on
+Nuisances or Hazards: None of the surrounding uses appear to have an adverse impact on the subject property.